Updated August 2018

 Here’s how to block a Pinner:

-Step 1: Go to the pinner’s Pinterest profile page, click the grey flag above their business name.
+Step 1: Go to the pinner’s Pinterest profile page, click the three little grey dots to the right of the business name.
 You’ll see a pop-up as shown below, next click the red button “Block”.

 If you decide that you want to unblock them in the future just go to Step 1 and click the red button “Unblock”.